petsc/petsc/doc/faq/index.rst

 CMake and/or PETSc, you can use the ``FindPETSc.cmake`` module from `this repository
 <https://github.com/jedbrown/cmake-modules/>`__.

-How Can I Put Carriage Returns In PetscPrintf() Statements From Fortran?
+How can I put carriage returns in PetscPrintf() statements from Fortran?
 ------------------------------------------------------------------------

 You can use the same notation as in C, just put a ``\n`` in the string.
 Note that no other C